Languages:EnglishGermanFrenchItalianSpainChineseJapanese

 Shanghai Economy

-Shanghai was alert early for the importance of education and training, so the workforce is highly educated and qualified.
-The economic growth of Shanghai is remarkable by double-digit growth for 15 consecutive years since the economic reforms and this rate is considered the highest on the world.
-The stock exchange market is the fastest growing in the world.
+Shanghai was alert early for the importance of education and training in the workforce, as a result, it's considered highly educated and qualified by the industry leaders worldwide.
+The economic growth of Shanghai is remarkable by double-digit growth for 15 consecutive years since the economic reforms in the 1990 and this rate is considered the highest on the world.
+In addition to that, the stock exchange market is also the fastest growing in the world as of data from 2012.

 Shanghai did not forget the importance of construction of buildings for fueling the economy, and one can notice easily the revolution that happened in buildings with unique designs and restaurants on top.
 For a gallery of these architectures styles, look at Shanghai (architecture images).
 The policy of building is to construct various heights, colors and designs.
 For the sake of ecology, there is a strong trend of planners for green areas like public parks between buildings, so providing better health and beauty.